 Let’s take a look at how you may be able to adapt your marketing and business operations to the dynamics of this new and uncharted territory.

 Restaurants have been hit very hard with COVID-19, but many of them are still open and offer carry out and delivery options to keep their business going.
-If you’re operating a restaurant, be sure to update your Google My Business and website to alert people to take out and delivery options.
+If you’re operating a restaurant, be sure to update your Google Business Profile and website to alert people to take out and delivery options.
 You may want to also run a local Facebook ad campaign to broadcast this message to the masses in your area for getting this message fully cemented with your local peers and potential patrons.
 Local Google Ads are also an option if you don’t have prominent placement via organic search.

 If you have active social profiles, chances are you already have brand ambassadors who love your food.
 There’s nothing wrong with reaching out to your followers or by “boosting” a post asking people to help keep your restaurant going by ordering food or requesting they share your company’s update alerting the locals to carry out and delivery options.

 Car dealers are still open in a lot of areas, but they’re faced with difficulties since people are now reluctant to walk into a dealer to shake hands and test drive cars.
-For car dealers, we suggest taking a similar approach to restaurants by updating your Google My Business profile while running ads on Facebook and Google to alert individuals to store hours and other pertinent information.
+For car dealers, we suggest taking a similar approach to restaurants by updating your Google Business Profile profile while running ads on Facebook and Google to alert individuals to store hours and other pertinent information.

 Another area that can help car dealers during this time would be to alter the historical way of doing business by adopting new methods of showing vehicles to potential customers by leveraging virtual car walk arounds and test drives via formats such as Facetime, Skype, Zoom, etc. Additional collateral such as videos you can share with prospective buyers is highly desirable as well.